Department of Design and Environments

 Graduate final project with faculty advisor.

-Intermediate site scale planning and design with an emphasis on bioregional context, sustainable development and the cultural landscape as influencing site design factors.
-A summer abroad studio that may be substituted for LARC 353 and LARC 355, or LARC 363 and LARC 365.
-Recommended Preparation: ART 110 and ART 121.
-(Summer only)
+Intermediate site scale planning and design with an emphasis on bioregional context, sustainable development, and the cultural landscape as influencing site design factors.
+A summer abroad studio that may be substituted for LARC 3530 and LARC 3550, or LARC 3630 and LARC 3650.
+Recommended Preparation: ART 1210.
+Typically Offered: Summer.

 An examination of landscape architecture from a historic and contemporary perspective as reflected in theory and practice.
 This course focuses on the development of landscape as a result of environmental and cultural influences.
 Typically Offered: Spring.